dps923/winter2020/graded-work/assign3.md

 Test your work incrementally.
 Do one small task, and then test it to ensure that it works, before continuing.

+> DPS923 students will have a few additional specifications.

 <br>

 #### Getting started